Saint Francis High School (Calgary): Athletics

 Saint Francis competes and participates as a Division I member school in the Calgary Senior High School Athletic Association (student body populous 1700+) and the Alberta Schools Athletic Association.
-Its acclaimed sports programs have amassed several city and provincial championships.
+Its sports programs have amassed several city and provincial championships.
 Its football program, has won thirty eight city titles (twenty four Senior Varsity Division I & fourteen Junior Varsity Division I), and seven Alberta Schools Athletic Association Senior Varsity Tier I Provincial titles (school population 1250+).

 In addition, the school hosts two mid-winter basketball tournaments.
-The St Francis Invitational (SFI) is an eight team tournament that invites several senior boys varsity teams from rival city & provincial high schools, as well as schools from Western Canada and occasionally from the United States (specifically Laredo, Texas) to compete in a two-day tourney.
+The St Francis Invitational (SFI) is an eight team tournament that invites several senior boys varsity teams from rival city & provincial high schools, as well as schools from Western Canada and occasionally from the United States (specifically Laredo, Texas) to compete in a two-day tournament.
+SFI is a large part of the schools culture and helps bring the community together to celebrate basketball.
 The Browns' Invitational Tournament is an eight team tournament that hosts feeder schools from the Calgary Catholic junior high school system which is held weeks after the SFI.

 Academics

-Music Program
+Music program

 St. Francis High School comprises over 100 students in the various grades of 10,11,12.
 It contains a Concert choir and band, with Jazz options for both.
 The music programs have visited many places nationally and internationally to perform.
 All music programs have also received various awards for their performances and shows.

-Drama Program
+Drama program

 St. Francis High School offers classes in Drama, Advanced Acting, Musical Theatre, Technical Theatre, and Dance.
 Students in these programs are entered into competition and festivals, and the program stages a fall production, spring production, musical theatre revue, and dance show, culminating in an evening gala featuring dance, choir, band, theatre, and visual art exhibitions and performances.

-Career and Technology Studies
+Career and technology studies

 St. Francis offers a comprehensive selection of course in Business, Practical and Technical Arts.